vimeo/vimeo-depth-player/README.md

 ## Questions
 For questions and support, open a [new issue on Github](https://github.com/vimeo/vimeo-depth-player/issues/new).

-## Stay in Touch
-[Join our newsletter](https://vimeo.us6.list-manage.com/subscribe?u=a3cca16f9d09cecb87db4be05&id=28000dad3e) for more updates, or visit the [Creator Labs website](https://labs.vimeo.com) to learn more.

 ## License
 This software is free software and is distributed under an [MIT License](LICENSE).